JAQuent/Questionnaire-Presenter/README.md

     -   New question type added called `slider_2_images`, which can present two square (250 px) images side by side with a question and the slider scale.
     -   Changed length of slider a bit to more varied responses.
     -   Added that the version is displayed at the beginning in right bottom corner.
+    -   With `shuffleBlocks` specified in .json it is possible to change the order of trials within blocks.
 -   Version 2.0.1
     -   Changed anchor height of `slider_2_images` to allow two rows of text